 from a lengthy film sequence in the middle of the play, involving Blaine

-and a group of fellow ‘Hunters’ tracking down a man called Hull (Peter Copley).
-Hull is a wealthy aristocrat who has bought the services of these
+and a group of fellow ‘Hunters’ tracking down the wealthy aristocrat

+Charles Hull (Peter Copley).
+Hull has bought the services of these

 death”; their task is to pursue him across his woodland estate and kill

 him, although Hull aims to dispatch as many of them as possible (armed